 How to End a Relationship When You Live Together

 It becomes more difficult to end a relationship when you live together.
 However, here are some pointers to help you do this effectively:

 A few months of living together may have revealed a few important issues, such as late nights out with no communication, disdain for your personal space, or often missed responsibilities.
 Maybe you overlooked these issues at first, believing they would go away on their own.
 You tried to address them when that didn’t happen, but your attempts were ineffective.

-The circumstances may differ, but if you recognize there’s no way forward, terminating things sooner rather than later will save you time and suffering.
-Hence, it is advisable to make adequate preparations like how you would start the conversation, how long this conversation would take, the exact things you’d need to say, and so on.
+The circumstances may differ, but if you recognize, there’s no way forward, terminating things sooner rather than later will save you time and suffering.
+Hence, it is advisable to make adequate preparations, like how you would start the conversation, how long it would take, the exact things you’d need to say, and so on.

 #2.
 Choose Your Words Carefully